msgkatz/chartsnrates/README.md

-# :construction: Charts-n-Rates 2.0 :construction: Work in progress :construction:
+# :construction: Charts-n-Rates for Android 2.1a :construction: Work in progress :construction:

 ### Module: androidcmpapp
 New version of same app made using jetpack compose, kmm, ktor and few other libs<br/>